B2B Articles - January 26, 2019

 You may be familiar with behavioral targeting for consumer brands — you see it in action every time you search for a product online and see that product “chase” you around the web in different advertising slots.
 This can make you more likely to buy products by showing you relevant items that are (or were) top of mind for you, especially as you take further actions to show interest.

 But behavioral targeting is also a B2B marketing strategy, especially for companies who want to grow demand generation and nurture leads.
 Sure, it’s not as simple as buying a product.
-But you can encourage potential customers to take other actions with you company, such as requesting a demo or downloading a thought leadership piece.
+But you can encourage potential customers to take other actions with your company, such as requesting a demo or downloading a thought leadership piece.

 With these behavioral targeting examples, you can become more relevant and stop casting a wide (and ineffective!) net with your advertisements and outreach.

-Behavioral targeting is simply using different tactics to tailor your promotions according to behaviors an individual or audience have done, often tracked with digital marketing tools.
+Behavioral targeting is simply using different tactics to tailor your promotions according to behaviors an individual or audience has done, often tracked with digital marketing tools.
 Trackable behaviors include: visiting website pages, clicking an advertisement, watching a video, submitting a form, reading an email, and more.

 Some behavioral targeting examples include: